Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 Morning care routine

-- Choose a light texture: creams or lotions that absorb quickly
+- Choose a light texture: Creams or lotions that absorb quickly

 - Protection against environmental influences: Products with natural barrier substances